Planting and Storing Flower BulbsLearn how to properly buy, plant, grow and care for bulbs

 - Top with more potting soil and a thin layer of mulch

-- Overplant with pansies, heuchera, hardy cyclamen or dusty miller if you’d like a filler while waiting for the bulbs to start the show
+- Overplant with pansies, heuchera, hardy cyclamen or dusty miller if you’d like a filler while waiting for the bulbs to grow.

 This planting method can be used in-ground as well for a concentrated area planting.
 It can also be adjusted to fewer layers in smaller pots.